 There is a small selection of hotels within Kardzhali.
-The Ardastroi Hotel is located a few kilometre from the town centre.
+The Ardastroi Hotel is located a few kilometers from the town center.
 Six double rooms and one suite make up the list of available accommodations.
 Located a short distance from Kardzhali Lake, this hotel is popular with tourists.

 The Arpezos Hotel is located in the town center.
-Inside the hotel are two restaurants, a bank, shopping centre, and two bars.
+Inside the hotel are two restaurants, a bank, a shopping center, and two bars.
 There are two in-ground swimming pools for guests to use.

 Hotel Akatsia is located on the hillside above the city.
 A total of 13 rooms are available, each with a private bath, minibar, and television.

 Hotel Bulgaria offers 38 beds in a mix of double rooms and suites.
 This small hotel is inexpensive and offers comfortable accommodation.

 With 96 beds, Hotel Rastra is the second largest hotel in the area.